vagmcs/ScalaTIKZ/docs/building_and_linking.md

 $ sbt dist
 ```

 After a successful compilation, the distribution is located inside the `./target/universal/ScalaTIKZ-*.zip` archive.
-You can extract this file and add the path/to/ScalaTIKZ-<version>/bin in your PATH, in order to execute the CLI script
-from terminal (see Section [Add ScalaTIKZ executables in your default PATH](#Add-ScalaTIKZ-executables-in-your-default-PATH)).
-The distribution contains all library dependencies and requires only Java 8 (or higher).
-Sources, documentation and the compiled
-library are archived as jar files into the `./target/scala-<version>/` directory.
+You can extract this file and add the path/to/ScalaTIKZ-<version>/bin in your `PATH`, in order to execute the CLI script from terminal (see Section [Add ScalaTIKZ executables in your PATH](#Add-ScalaTIKZ-executables-in-your-PATH)).
+The distribution contains all library dependencies and requires Java 8 (or higher).
+Sources, documentation, and the compiled library are archived as JAR files into the `./target/scala-<version>/` directory.

-## Add ScalaTIKZ executables in your default PATH
+## Add ScalaTIKZ executables in your PATH

-You can add the CLI tools to your default PATH, in order to directly call ScalaTIKZ tool from anywhere in the command
-line interface.
-Depending on your OS configuration you have to add and export the path `/path/to/ScalaTIKZ-<version>/bin`
-to the `PATH` variable.
+You can add the CLI tools to your default PATH, in order to directly call ScalaTIKZ tool from anywhere in the command line interface.
+Depending on your OS configuration you have to add and export the path `/path/to/ScalaTIKZ-<version>/bin` to the `PATH` variable.

-For example, lets say that the ScalaTIKZ distribution version 0.4.4 is being installed in your home directory in
-`$HOME/ScalaTIKZ-0.4.4`, the directory structure inside the ScalaTIKZ directory is the following:
+For example, lets say that the ScalaTIKZ distribution version 0.4.4 is being installed in your home directory in `$HOME/ScalaTIKZ-0.4.4`, the directory structure inside the ScalaTIKZ directory is the following:

 ```bash
 ScalaTIKZ-0.4.4/